-“But father, I was going to train with the Knight commander that evening.
-You said I needed to improve my footwork.
+“But father, I was going to train with Sir Bertrand that evening.
+You said that I needed to improve my footwork.
 Surely I can skip the ball this one time?”

-But this time, the King did not budge.
-With a strict expression in his eyes, Uther looked down on his son.
+But this time, the Iron King did not budge.
+With a strict, unyielding expression in his eyes, Uther looked down on his son.

 “No. You will do as you are told.
 And you will be on your best behaviour.”